groegercesg/QueryBridge/README.md

 ```

 <details>
-<summary>Are you trying to use your newly created user on an existing table, run these</summary>
+<summary>Are you trying to use your newly created user on an existing table, run these commands</summary>

 Assuming your user is: _benchmarker_.